Dannisone History, Family Crest & Coats of Arms

 Dannisone Spelling Variations

 Only recently has spelling become standardized in the English language.
 As the English language evolved in the Middle Ages, the spelling of names changed also.
 The name Dannisone has undergone many spelling variations, including Danison, Danisone, Dansone, Danson and others.

 Early Notables of the Dannisone family (pre 1700)

-at this time, the uncertainty of the political and religious environment of the time caused many families to board ships for distant British colonies in the hopes of finding land and opportunity, and escaping persecution.
-The voyages were expensive, crowded, and difficult, though, and many arrived in North America sick, starved, and destitute.
-Those who did make it, however, were greeted with greater opportunities and freedoms that they could have experienced at home.
-Many of those families went on to make important contributions to the young nations in which they settled.
-Early immigration records have shown some of the first Dannisones to arrive on North American shores: Daniel Danison Sr. and Daniel Danison Jr. who arrived in Maryland in 1694.
+To escape the unstable social climate in England of this time, many families boarded ships for the New World with the hope of finding land, opportunity, and greater religious and political freedom.
+Although the voyages were expensive, crowded, and difficult, those families that arrived often found greater opportunities and freedoms than they could have experienced at home.
+Many of those families went on to make significant contributions to the rapidly developing colonies in which they settled.
+Early North American records indicate many people bearing the name Dannisone were among those contributors: Daniel Danison Sr. and Daniel Danison Jr. who arrived in Maryland in 1694.

 - ^ Harrison, Henry, Surnames of the United Kingdom: A Concise Etymological Dictionary Baltimore: Geneological Publishing Company, 2013.
 Print